 These files do not belong to the project directly; they are linked from elsewhere.
 We do this because multiple projects need the same copy of these files.
 The first example that needs linked files is the IntegrationTests.
 It will contain tests for all data access.
 To test the data access, the tests need to leverage the same configuration as the application.

 We have already covered the hibernate.cfg.xml file.
 The Log4Net.config file contains Log4Net configuration information that is broadly applicable to any type of application.
 If you’re not familiar with Log4Net, you can find more information at http://logging.apache.org/log4net/index.html.
-The two files provide the schema for the NHibernate configuration and the NHibernate mapping files.
+The two XSD files provide the schema for the NHibernate configuration and the NHibernate mapping files.
 When added to the project, they enable Visual Studio to provide XML IntelliSense when you are editing these files.
 It makes the editing process smooth.
 In larger applications, you will have a mix of code-based mappings and XML mappings.
 Because the XML mappings are the most comprehensive and documented, you will have to use them in some situations.
 Without this XML IntelliSense, it would be cumbersome to maintain these XML files.

 Let’s now turn to the mapping for the Visitor class.
 We’ll open the VisitorMap.cs file and examine its structure as shown in listing 23.6.